I've never been described as shy.

 I ask questions

 I went to catholic school from kindergarten to 8th grade.
 I found myself to be the only one asking how or why.
-It didn't sit well with my teachers or the bishop when he visited before confirmation.
+It didn't sit well with my teachers or the bishop.
 Granted, it all worked out in the end.
 Questioning religion lead me to my love of philosophy.